mcore1976/antispy-jammer/README.md

 Component list :

-1 x Microcontroller ATTINY13 / ATTINY13A ( or ATTINY 85 )
+- 1 x Microcontroller ATTINY13 / ATTINY13A ( or ATTINY 85 )

-6 x 1K OHm resistors ( lowest wattage )
+- 6 x 1K OHm resistors ( lowest wattage )

-4 x 470 Ohm resistors ( lowest wattage )
+- 4 x 470 Ohm resistors ( lowest wattage )

-1 x 47 microfarad electrolytic capacitor ( it can be even bigger like 100uF or more)
+- 1 x 47 microfarad electrolytic capacitor ( it can be even bigger like 100uF or more)

-1 x 10 microfarad electrolytic capacitor ( it can be 1 - 100uF - for blocking distortions on power lines)
+- 1 x 10 microfarad electrolytic capacitor ( it can be 1 - 100uF - for blocking distortions on power lines)

-1 x 100 nanofarad capacitor (it can be 47nf - 470nF - for blocking distortions on power lines)
+- 1 x 100 nanofarad capacitor (it can be 47nf - 470nF - for blocking distortions on power lines)

+- 1 x BC547 : NPN bipolar transistor

+- 1 x BC557 : PNP bipolar transistor

-set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent some power source 3 - 5,5 Volt
+- set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent some power source 3 - 5,5 Volt

 Code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINy chip.